lichtara/lichtara-license-portal/02-governance/living-authorship-framework/en/living-authorship-framework.md

 This document operates in formal coherence with:

-* the Lichtara License v4 — Structural Living License;
+* the Lichtara Lichtara License v4.1;
 * the Lichtara Governance Framework;
 * other canonical, versioned documents of the Lichtara System.